Flyaway cost

-Flyaway cost is one measure of the cost of an aircraft.
+Flyaway cost is a measure of the cost of an aircraft.
 It values the aircraft at its marginal cost, including only the cost of production and production tools essential for building a single unit.
 It excludes sunk costs such as research and development, supplementary costs such as support equipment, and future costs such as spares and maintenance.

 There are other possible measures of aircraft cost: